No Contact Rule After a Breakup: Why It Works and How to Do It

 Keeping the addiction going will surely keep you stay stuck in your obsession and love addiction.
 And for each and every contact made, you immediately go back to square one.

-Every contact with your ex is equivalent to putting a knife into your chest — then pouring salt on the open wound, it hurts.
+Every contact with your ex is equivalent to putting a knife into your chest, then pouring salt on the open wound; it hurts.

-No Contact Rule is not easy but is an effective method for you to get over an ex
+No Contact Rule is not easy

 The experience of withdrawing and cutting your ex off is an arduous consequence of having been in an addictive relationship.